-Find out more about the SM9000's black frame insertion feature here.
+Find out more about the black frame insertion feature here.

-The LG SM9000 has an optional motion interpolation feature.
-This feature can be used to increase the frame rate as high as 120 fps, which reduces stutter but causes an effect known as the Soap Opera Effect, which some people don't like.
-This TV has a decent motion interpolation feature, and even busy scenes are very smooth.
-When there is too much action, though, the TV will sometimes stop interpolating, causing a sudden jolt in motion due to the sudden change in frame rate.
+The LG 55SM9000PUA has an optional motion interpolation feature.
+This feature can be used to increase the frame rate as high as 120 fps, known as the Soap Opera Effect, which some people don't like.
+The motion interpolation feature is decent, and even busy scenes are very smooth.
+When there's too much action the TV sometimes stops interpolating, causing artifacts.

-Find out more about the SM9000's motion interpolation feature here.
+Find out more about the motion interpolation feature here.

-Due to the relatively fast response time of the SM9000, there is some stutter when watching 24p content, like movies.
+Due to the relatively fast response time of the LG 55SM9000PUA, there's some stutter when watching 24p content, as each frame is held on longer.
 The amount of stutter can be reduced by enabling the motion interpolation feature or the black frame insertion feature.

 This TV supports almost all of the common formats.
 It can display chroma 4:4:4 content properly in most formats, except for 1080p @ 120Hz, as long as the input icon is changed to 'PC' from the Home Dashboard menu.
 The HDMI ULTRA HD Deep Color setting must be enabled for some of these formats to work.

 The LG SM9000 supports HDR10 and Dolby Vision, but not HDR10+.
-It's advertised as supporting HDMI 2.1, but as there are no commercially available HDMI 2.1 devices, we aren't able to test this yet.
-Once a source is available, we will retest and update the review.
+It's advertised as supporting HDMI 2.1, but we can't test it since we no longer have the TV.

-The SM9000's interface is easy to use and fast.
+The LG's WebOS interface is easy to use and fast.
 We didn't encounter any issues with the interface.
-The 2019 version of LG's WebOS system is very similar to the 2018 models.
-There are a few minor changes, including a new "Home Dashboard", which is very similar to Samsung's Smart Things system, and can interact with many IoT devices.
+The 2019 version of the system is very similar to LG's 2018 models.
+There are a few minor changes, including a new "Home Dashboard", which is very similar to Samsung's Smart Things system and can interact with many devices.

-WebOS has a huge selection of apps available through the built-in content store.
+LG's WebOS has a huge selection of apps available through the built-in content store.
 Most of the common streaming apps are available, and there are built-in media players that support most of the common media formats.
-If you want us to check for a specific app, let us know in the discussions down below.

-The LG SM9000 includes the same smart remote found on most LG TVs for the last few years.
+The LG SM9000 includes the same LG Magic Remote found on most recent LG TVs.
 It can be used as a virtual pointer, which makes navigating the menus extremely easy.
 New this year is the ability to use the remote as a universal remote.
 It can be programmed to operate almost any device, even if they don't support HDMI-CEC.